-MIRA – The only organization in the United States dedicated to providing guide dogs to blind children and youth between the ages of 11-17.
+MIRA – The only organization in the United States dedicated to providing guide dogs to eligible blind children between the ages of 11-17.

-Our mission is to offer blind children in the United States between the ages of 11-17 the opportunity to receive guide dogs free of charge, to provide targeted educational outreach to promote public awareness, and, as we continue to grow, to offer support services to the adult population of blind and their families.
+Our mission is to offer eligible blind children in the United States between the ages of 11-17 the opportunity to receive guide dogs free of charge, to provide targeted educational outreach, to promote public awareness, and, as we continue to grow, to offer support services to the adult population of blind people and their families.

 MIRA FOUNDATION USA, INC. is a 501C(3) corporation, tax id# 26-3603779, and donations are tax deductible.